-You must attend the laboratory class for the section in which they are enrolled.
+You must attend the laboratory class for the section in which you are enrolled.
 If you miss a laboratory class with an excused absence, it must be made up before the end of the following week of laboratory.
 No laboratory make-ups will be offered after one week from the scheduled date of the lab.
+If you miss the last lab of the quarter, it must be made up immediately.
 No make ups for unexcused absences.